G-Ray/flutter_libtransmission/README.md

 # flutter_libtransmission

-A new Flutter project.
+Binding to use libtransmission in Dart/Flutter.

 ## Install

-vcpkg is required to compile required curl & openssl libraries for Android & Windows platforms.
+vcpkg is required to compile curl & openssl libraries for Windows, MacOS, Android & iOS platforms.

 see example in `./example`.